 - perceived sexual orientation

 Check out this video on blind spots.
+See any in yourself?

 What conditions might encourage implicit bias about our students in particular?